Darkone83/LoveByte/README.md

 ### 💡 Pro Tips

-- Don’t worry about the image size—LoveByte will handle it!
 - Want to change the splash?
 Just swap out `splash.jpg` anytime.
 - You can add, remove, or peek at images and messages anytime using the file manager in the web UI.